openstack-archive/sahara/doc/source/user/dashboard-user-guide.rst

   - Set the main class to be:  sahara.edp.spark.SparkWordCount

-  - Under Arguments, click Add and fill url for the input file, once more click Add and fill url for the output file.
+  - Under Arguments, click Add and fill URL for the input file, once more click Add and fill URL for the output file.

   - Click on Launch